Best Crypto Derivatives Platforms: Features to Look for in 2026

 Cryptocurrencies Supported

 Gemini lists over 150 cryptocurrencies, ranging from Bitcoin and Ethereum to newer DeFi and Layer-2 tokens.
 Its strict listing standards prioritize compliance and asset transparency, giving users peace of mind that every token offered has undergone thorough vetting.
+If need help building a turnkey cryptocurrency exchange there are many excellent resources for this.

 Final Verdict: